Bhumbra/DeepNodal/QUICKSTART.md

 # Introduction

-DeepNodal is a high level Python framework for TensorFlow intended for rapid construction of deep networks with automated distribution of computations across multiple devices.
+DeepNodal is a high level Python framework for TensorFlow intended for rapid deep learning development with automated distribution of computations across multiple devices.

 ## Motivation